Archive for the 'Screenwriting' Category

 Ordinarily the press would have asked me to name some prominent film scholars who could be asked to write blurbs for the cover.
 It occurred to me, though, that it might be better in this case to take each chapter and send it to its director and to its main screenwriter and ask them for blurbs instead.

 That turned out to work pretty well.
 Several didn’t answer, and other answered too late to be included.
-I ended with with three blurbs of which I am very proud, from Ted Tally for The Silence of the Lambs, Susan Seidelman for Desperately Seeking Susan, and from Harold Ramis for Groundhog Day.
+I ended up with three blurbs of which I am very proud, from Ted Tally for The Silence of the Lambs, Susan Seidelman for Desperately Seeking Susan, and from Harold Ramis for Groundhog Day.

 Ramis’ recent death prompted me to dig out that old file.
 He had written back to my editor not with a sentence or two to use as a blurb, but with a page-and-a-half letter on the subject; it included a blurb down toward the bottom.
 It’s a letter that reflects how kind and smart Ramis was, and how much he had thought about writing and narrative–even though the process of writing screenplays was probably largely an intuitive one.
 It shows that he knew something about academic film studies, even if he had some “quibbles” with them.
 I certainly never meant to suggest that everything I pointed out in the films I analyzed was intended by the director and/or screenwriter.
 I would say that everything I pointed out was a result of their skill and experience.
+Even when something happens by accident during filming, someone has to decide whether or not to keep it in.

 Rather than just sticking the letter back in the file, I thought I would share it with you.
 Having a little more of Ramis available can’t be a bad thing.